mjbarnes17/RailsTodoApp-0.0/README.md

 # RailsTodoApp-0.0

+By Marcus Barnes

-This is a basic Rails todo app.
+This is a basic bare bones Rails todo app.

+This app was hand coded without the use of scaffolding or generating files.